charbelsan/world-modality-vla/paper/PAPER_DRAFT.md

 ---

+## 8.5 Beyond VLA: a general “World Modality” method for VLMs

+Although we evaluate on robot control (VLA), the core mechanism is model‑agnostic:

+> any transformer that processes token sequences can be augmented with a discrete world token stream that is consumed and predicted.

+### Example: adding world tokens to Qwen‑style VLMs (e.g., Qwen3‑VL)

+Two viable implementation strategies:

+1) **Tokenizer‑level world codes (fastest):** add special tokens like `<|world_0123|>` to the text vocabulary and train the model to both read and generate them.
+This makes world codes first‑class in the *sequence*, but shares the same embedding table as text.

+2) **Separate world embedding table (most faithful):** keep the text tokenizer unchanged, add a dedicated `Emb_world` table, and splice world embeddings into the transformer input sequence alongside text/vision embeddings.
+This mirrors the VLA setup (separate modality embeddings) and makes “world” a distinct input channel.

+In both cases, the world codes themselves can be obtained by quantizing:

+- a frozen external encoder (e.g., DINO/V‑JEPA features), or
+- the VLM’s **own vision tower** pooled features (often better aligned with the VLM’s internal geometry).

+**Training objective:** predict future world codes (next‑token CE) optionally alongside normal language objectives.
+For robotics, this can be paired with action prediction; for pure VLM settings, it becomes a controllable “predictive state” stream for videos/temporal tasks.

 ## 9. Toward a Two‑Head “Act + Explain” Model (Chain‑of‑Causality)

 We extend the world‑token VLA with a CoC head that produces a multi‑step causal narrative of behavior grounded in the world rollout.